Transitioning to Adult Healthcare

 It is important they choose a primary care doctor and specialty providers they trust and feel comfortable with.
 Ask your pediatric providers if they have recommendations or will make referrals.

-You and your young adult can work with their Seattle Children’s care team to prepare a medical summary and plan of care to be shared with new providers.
+You and your adolescent can work with their Seattle Children’s care team to prepare a medical summary and plan of care to be shared with new providers.
 Also think about information that might be important to emergency care teams.
 Work with your care team to determine which records need to be transferred to the new providers.

 Examples of medical summary and care plan forms: